NJIT-Highlander-Racing-Electrical/Base-Station/README.md

 A repository dedicated to the implementation of a PC Base Station that receives vehicle data over LoRa and displays it on [Serial Studio](https://serial-studio.github.io/)
 Essentially, a wireless version of the dashboard on a PC.
 This will also require a dedicated transmission subsystem on the vehicle.

-## To-Do

-* Clean up unused code
-* Add comments for clarity
-* Add Serial output too for wired connection to SerialStudio
-* Complete visual design for parsing data in SerialStudio
-* Update to latest CAN driver
-* Add software that sees when the last time the Base Station received a status bit from each subsystem
-    * This will allow us to recognize when a subsystem fails, even if the last status it sent before dying was healthy.

 ## Features/Goals

 * PC Gauges showing engine RPM and CVT secondary RPM